 Heart of Glass is a dark tale about obsession, greed and music.
 It is a pacy literary crime noir thriller exploring the darkness in human nature.
 It contains Realism, Drama, Tragedy, Horror and Gothic elements.
-It is loosely naturalistic as a genre, which means the narrative style is straightforward American vernacular prose describing of mundane things without sentimentality and seemingly devoid of emotional investment or attachment.
-It means the characters are products of their environment and their upbringing, and they behave exactly as they please i.e. badly.
+It is loosely naturalistic as a genre, which means the narrative style is straightforward American vernacular prose about mundane things in a way seemingly devoid of sentimentality, emotional investment or attachment.
+It is written in first person narrative.
+The characters are products of their environment and their upbringing, and they behave exactly as they please i.e. badly.

 Emile Zola is one the finest voices in literature and one of my heroes: “I have simply done on two living bodies the kind of analysis that surgeons do on dead bodies.”
 He aims to strip away the usual literary polite nonsense of describing people to get at the truth of “the human mechanism”.
 Hence Zola writes about brutality without judgement, without contempt.
 As a writer what I have written about in Heart of Glass has no sermon, no moral code.
 The clue is in the title.
 Warning label: Heart of Glass may shock.

 I am not attempting to pass judgement or inflict my own values.
 The human problem is not of God and morality.
 It is of the psychological condition.
 The reader will be coming along for the ride to experience the horrors and the brutality as my characters and I experience them.
 The reader is trapped inside a world of despair and desperation of the bad character, the human beast.
 The idea is to explore the beastly character who gets worse and worse until her heart changes what it desires.

 Which brings me to the final point: is there redemption in crime noir or crime writing?
 What if there is none?
 What if there is no solution to evil, no Jesus, no Buddha, no saints in this story, only sinners?

 Painting: Sobbing Woman in Bed by Edward Munch.